 3. When sprouts are done, put them back into mixing bowl and toss with cranberries or goat cheese.
 Arrange on serving plate and sprinkle with chopped walnuts, if desired.

-Serves 2 as a side or 1.5 as a main dish.
+Serves 2 as a side dish.
 To make this a main course, serve over rice.